-Where Le Corbusier's writings - and above all Ozenfant's illustrations - made the derivations and principles of the New European Architecture crystal clear from 1921 onwards, at first in magazine articles in L'Esprit Nouveau, and later in books and actual buildings, Fuller's early work is confusingly under-recorded.
+Where Le Corbusier's writings-and above all Ozenfant's illustrations-made the derivations and principles of the New European Architecture crystal clear from 1921 onwards, at first in magazine articles in L'Esprit Nouveau, and later in books and actual buildings, Fuller's early work is confusingly underrecorded.
 In his case the national newspaper press cuttings and interviews exist, and have been tirelessly republished, but the convincing images in professional magazines do not begin until 1932 and the seminal book, or manifesto, despite many efforts, does not appear until a determined co-writer, Robert Marks, forces it through far too late in 1960.

-'4-D', chronologically Fuller's equivalent to Towards a New Architecture, the work of which Anne Hewlett Fuller sketched him completing the manuscript, was 'published' in Chicago in 1928 - in a hand bound 'edition' of 200 copies - virtually all of which were, as we have seen, wasted (for historical purposes) on

-The tubular catamaran rowing shell (lell) that Fuller designed in 1947 shows the same development.
-Each bow and stern end is socket-assembled in lengths of light aluminium tube.
-The oarsman sits in a light plastic nacelle and the width can be adjusted to suit.
-Unique advantage of catamaran form is stability.
-Lone oarsman can climb back aboard unaided. friends, relatives and prominent people.
-'4-D' was not destined to be printed again until 1970 - by which time Towards a New Architecture had been reprinted eleven times in its English translation alone.
-Even when '4D Timelock', as '4-D' was retitled, finally did appear, it was not only altered and provided with new illustrations, but humiliatingly prefaced by its New Mexico publishers with the warning; 'Today some of the book makes sense and some of it doesn't make sense.'
+'4-D', chronologically Fuller's equivalent to Towards a New Architecture, the work of which Anne Hewlett Fuller sketched him completing the manuscript, was 'published' in Chicago in 1928-in a hand bound 'edition' of 200 copies-virtually all of which were, as we have seen, wasted (for historical purposes) on friends, relatives and prominent people.
+14-D' was not destined to be printed again until 1970-by which time Towards a New Architecture had been reprinted eleven times in its English translation alone.
+Even when '4D Timelock', as 14-D' was retitled, finally did appear, it was not only altered and provided with new illustrations, but humiliatingly prefaced by its New Mexico publishers with the warning; 'Today some of the book makes sense and some of it doesn't make sense.'

-Worse still, the same uncertainty ultimately surrounds what is generally described as Fuller's own magazine, the Philadelphia published Shelter (formerly T-Square Club Journal and T-Square), which appeared under one title or another in 1931 and 1932.
-The 'cleanup' design for the Dymaxion house - the design always illustrated today - was first published in a professional architectural magazine in March 1932 in Architectural Forum, and only subsequently in Shelter.
-If, as we have noted, Fuller and his biographers, even the most recent, Lloyd Steven Sieden, claim that he owned and published Shelter himself and that it made a profit - without advertising - on a circulation of 2,500 and a cover price of \$2.00, why did he not publish his own design himself?
+Worse still, the same uncertainty ultimately surrounds what is generally described as Fuller's own magazine, the Philadelphia published Shelter (formerly T-Square Club Journal and T-Square], which appeared under one title or another in 1931 and 1932.
+The 'cleanup' design for the Dymaxion house-the design always illustrated today-was first published in a professional architectural magazine in March 1932 |n Architectural Forum, and only subsequently in Shelter.
+If, as we have noted, Fuller and his biographers, even the most recent, Lloyd Steven Sieden, claim that he owned and published Shelter himself and that it made a profit-without advertising-on a circulation of 2,500 and a cover price of \$2.00, why did he not publish his own design himself?
 Perhaps the answer to this question is to be found in the surviving copies of Shelter (May to November 1932), where the editor is cited as Maxwell Levinson; the Associate Editor as the architect George Howe (of Howe and Lescaze), and the Managing Editor as Leon Levinson.